jwnwilson/hexrepo/README.md

 # To Do

 - Setup backend
-    - Update feature flags so they are shared across companies by default and can be overriden on a per company bases
-        - Fix delete feature flag bug
+    - Tests:
+        - Try using cursor to speed up writing tests
-        - Add company and user overrides to feature flags
+        - Test feature flags
-        - Add setup data command to add envs with config
+        - Test auth and permission logic
+        - Test cloud libs
+        - Test Auth / authorisation
     - Authentication via fastapi middleware infra agnostic solution
         - Get user data with permissions via api call with username from header or session.
         - Improve DB calls to make more performant
         - Create materialised view or cache in dynamodb for cheap serverless option?
     - Disable example project
-    - Add ECS option to avoid cold startup and avoid aws lockin
+    - Add ECS option (make default) to avoid cold startup and avoid aws lockin
         - blue green deployments
         - prod image that is fast to deploy on all envs
     - Implement template -> project update: